SEGMENT AND GEOGRAPHIC INFORMATION

 Getty Images is a preeminent global visual content creator and marketplace that offers a full range of content solutions to meet the needs of customers around the globe.
 Through Getty Images, iStock, and Unsplash brands, websites and APIs, the Company distributes content and service offerings through three primary product lines: Creative, Editorial, and Other.

-As of December 31, 2025, 2024 and 2023, the Company identified one operating and reportable segment for purposes of allocating resources and evaluating financial performance.
+As of December 31, 2024, 2023 and 2022, the Company identified one operating and reportable segment for purposes of allocating resources and evaluating financial performance.
 The Company determines its reportable segment primarily based on the management of the business on a consolidated basis rather than by product, as this information is not how the CODM oversees the business.

 As part of its financial management practices, the Company conducts an annual budgeting process and regularly reviews forecasted and actual financial results.
 The Chief Executive Officer, who serves as the Company’s CODM, uses these forecast and actual results to manage the business.
 The metric most closely aligned with U.S. GAAP, utilized by the CODM to assess financial performance, guide strategic planning, and allocate resources for the reportable segment is net income.

 The Company does not have intra-entity sales or transfers.
-Asset information on a segment basis is not different than that presented in the Consolidated Balance Sheets.
+Asset information on a segment basis is not different than that presented in the consolidated balance sheets.

 Segment Financial Information